Mazalik/CefprozilGutImpact/README.md

     cd CefprozilGutBiome
     ```
 2. Ensure you have all the necessary files from the input_files directory and the link provided, placing them together in a single folder as desired.
+3. Make sure the csv files are in the same directory as the code file.
-3. Run the analysis script and specify the input and output directories:
+4. Run the analysis script and specify the input and output directories:
     ```bash
     python analyze_cefprozil_effect.py path/to/input_files path/to/save_results
     ```